 - Continue pursuing a challenging program of classes throughout your high school years. - Create a file of important documents and notes (list of awards, honors, and community activities).
 This information can be housed in Xello.
-The Xello login page can be found under the Resource tab on the Brazosport ISD webpage (www.brazosportisd.net). - Stay active in clubs, activities, and sports that you enjoy. - Begin exploring careers in Xello by completing the Matchmaker Inventory.
+The Xello login page can be found under the Resource tab on the Brazosport ISD webpage (www.brazosportisd.net).
+Single sign-on is available on your B-Connect Jr. page - Stay active in clubs, activities, and sports that you enjoy. - Begin exploring careers in Xello by completing the Matchmaker Inventory.